-2) On pages 37 - 42 of the Supplemented Registration Document, the section "4.3.
-Information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year", shall be modified as follows, whereby added text is printed in blue and underlined:
+- On pages 37 42 of the Supplemented Registration Document, the section "4.3.
+Information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year", shall be modified as follows, whereby added text is printed in blue and underlined and deleted text is printed in red and strikethrough: - "4.3.

-"4.3.
 Information on any known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year